-If you have missing teeth, whether a single tooth or multiple, our dental implants may be the perfect solution for you.
+If you have missing teeth, single or multiple, our dental implants may be the perfect solution for you!

 What exactly are implants?

 A dental implant is essentially an artificial tooth root that is surgically placed into the jawbone.
 One or more missing teeth can be replaced by attaching a crown, a fixed bridge, or a full set of dentures on top of the implants.

 In most cases implants can be placed using a local anesthesia right in our Flower Mound Dental office.
 Only more complex and extreme cases require a surgical approach outside of our office, which would take place locally with a recommended specialist.

 The implant material, which is typically pure titanium, is extremely biocompatible and the bone treats the implant just as if it was made out of bone.

 Who are considered the best candidates for implants?

 Most patients who have good oral hygiene and no restrictions for oral surgery are able to receive implants without complication.
 We assess the potential implant site to determine whether there is sufficient bone volume and gum thickness to allow placement of an implant.